niallct/lavender-chain/cwcc-indoor.md

 * If the ball hits waiting players or their bags, it is dead

 ## To try Sept 2024
-- [ ] what do we do with the net on the end wall?
+- [ ] what do we do with the net on the end wall?  _try drawing it across; see if this seems safer for fielders_
 - [ ] put the striker's end wicket closer to the wall than we had it, and take a photo
 - [ ] tape on the floor as creases, wide lines, and short ball line
 - [ ] use a different coloured ball (orange or yellow were suggested)
-- [ ] what do we do about three sixes - out? just swap ends?
+- [ ] what do we do about three sixes - out? just swap ends?  _i think just swap ends for now, but we could make it 3 and out next time_
-- [ ] is there a too-high on the end wall line? top of the net?
+- [ ] is there a too-high on the end wall line? top of the net?  _i think not to do this_
-- [ ] change ends when striker out? non-striker out?
+- [ ] change ends when striker out? non-striker out?  _yes_
-- [ ] wicket-keeper -- allow subs, I think; any element of auto-wickie?
+- [ ] wicket-keeper -- allow subs, I think; any element of auto-wickie?  _i like the other-person-in-bowling-pair thing mentioned above_

 ## Other variations we thought of
 * schedule so that the same bowling pair bowl both a batting pair's sets, or different; if the former can seed a bit